xingchensong/TouchNet/README.md

 ## Overview

-`touchnet` is highly motivated by `torchtitan`.
+`👆 touchnet` is highly motivated by `torchtitan`.
 Both of them are clean, minimal codebases for large-scale LLM training using native PyTorch.
-The main goal that differentiates `touchnet` from `torchtitan` is that `touchnet` focuses on multimodal LLM training where special data pipelines and model structures are needed.
-Please note that `touchnet` is currently in a pre-release state and under extensive development.
+The main goal that differentiates `👆 touchnet` from `torchtitan` is that `👆 touchnet` focuses on multimodal LLM training where special data pipelines and model structures are needed.
+Please note that `👆 touchnet` is currently in a pre-release state and under extensive development.

-Our guiding principles when building `touchnet` are:
+Our guiding principles when building `👆 touchnet` are:

 1. ⚡️ Blazing-fast checkpointable data loader with modular preprocessing and ​**​fully random access​**​ for large scale **multimodal** data
     - [[New Storage Format]](https://github.com/xingchensong/TouchNet/blob/main/docs/data.md) optimized for random access on sequentially saved tar files